 Press Tart is jam-packed with blueberries and marionberries.
 What does each berry bring to the beer?

 The blueberries are there for little more than color and a supporting role.
 The marionberry is the star of the show, with complex berry flavor upfront.
 There are also some unfermentable sugars in the berry juices that contribute to the body of the beer.

 What are the notable characteristics of this beer?

 We used a new yeast in this beer that produces lactic acid during fermentation instead of using a lactobacillus culture to sour the beer.

 What are some other Berliner Weisse beers that you dig?

 Appearance: Very dark purple/blue.
 Moderately hazy.
 Thin head that has average retention.
 Medium carbonation.
 It stains clothes fairly readily.

-Aroma: Upfront lactic aroma that is soon overpowered by berry/fruit.
+Aroma: Upfront clean lactic aroma that is soon taken over by berry/fruit.
 Medium light esters.
 No hop or malt aroma.

 Taste: Moderately tart and sour.
 High berry fruit flavor, very complex.
 Very low bitterness.
 Dry finish.